LibertyDSNP/spec/pages/Identity/Factory.md

 ## Purpose
 1. Describe how an Identity Factory can create an identity
 1. Describe how an Identity Factory can allow someone else to pay for the creation an identity
-1. Constrict the creation of identities without owner permission
+1. Restrict the creation of identities without owner permission

 ## Assumptions
 * All assumptions from [DSNP Identity](/Identity/Overview)